 Cats have fewer cannabinoid receptors than dogs and therefore need to be given a much higher dose to see the same effects.

-If you want to use CBD for seizures, then start your cat off with a dose of 4 to 6 mg per 10 pounds.
+If you want CBD for seizures, start your cat off with a dose of 4 to 6 mg per 10 pounds.

 For long-term effects, how quickly you will see results depends on the condition you’re trying to treat.
-For example, for relief from pain and inflammation, you will see results after several uses.
+For example, you will see results after several uses for relief from pain and inflammation.

 If you want to treat your cat for chronic diseases, you will usually see results after two to four weeks of constant use.